AugieDoggie2021/fantasy-football-ladder/docs/player-scores-backend.md

 - Returns error when league not found
 - Correctly computes fantasy points
 - Handles players with no stats (0 points)
+- **Bonus Scoring**: Tests for rushing, receiving, and passing yardage bonuses
+- **Config Validation**: Tests for parsing and validating scoring configs
+- **Config Presets**: Tests for standard, half-PPR, and full-PPR presets

 Run tests:
 ```bash